valkey-io/valkey-doc/commands/swapdb.md

-This command swaps two Redis databases, so that immediately all the clients connected to a given database will see the data of the other database, and the other way around.
+This command swaps two Valkey databases, so that immediately all the clients connected to a given database will see the data of the other database, and the other way around.
 Example: